 20th & 21st Centuries

 With the spread of photos in the 20th and 21st centuries, the influence of fashion magazines and models also grew.
 Not only were couture garments photographed and shown off to society’s upper crust, but ready-to-wear garments also made their ways into magazines (60).
 In fact, the photograph, in someways, may have helped the rise of the ready-to-wear industry.
-Ready-to-wear clothing had been around since 17th century, but but it was not sold on its fashion values until the 1920s (21).
+Ready-to-wear clothing had been around since the 17th century, but it was not sold on its fashion values until the 1920s (21).
 Part of the emergence could have been that glossy photo-spreads in magazines could make ready-to-wear garments seem just as glamorous as their couture counterparts.

 In the 21st century, the Internet has sped up communication of fashion trends to consumers.
 Arnold briefly raises concerns that since fast media has made global fashion available and acceptable in a way that it has never been before, that one homogenized-worldwide fashion may repress local styles (123).